Cavrnus-Inc/multiplayer-game-csc-unity/README.md

   </a>
 </h4>

 ### Getting Started
-Welcome to the Cavrnus Multiplayer Game Project!
+Welcome to the Cavrnus Unity Game Project!
 This Unity project leverages the [Cavrnus Spatial Connector](https://cavrnus.atlassian.net/wiki/spaces/CSM/overview) to provide essential tools for building multiplayer games with persistence.

-Follow these steps to get started with the Cavrnus Unity Game Project:
+Follow these steps to get started:

 1. **Install Unity**
    Download and install **Unity version 2022.3.50f1 (URP)** from the [Unity Hub](https://unity.com/download).